ngfblog/pfsense-rule-order/README.md

 Keeps your pfSense firewall rules in the right order, automatically.

-> The scripts have been tested on pfSense CE 2.7.2.
+> Tested on pfSense CE 2.7.2.
 Make a backup before using.
 As always, read the code before running anything from the internet.

 ---